ethereum/solidity-blog/_posts/2020-12-03-solidity-underhanded-contest-winners.md

 You can see (*or not, depending on your editor 😬*) the direction change in action by selecting [part of line 65](https://github.com/ethereum/solidity-underhanded-contest/blob/master/submissions_2020/submission11_RobertMCForster/contracts/TimelockUpgrade.sol#L65) in the submission.

-This is a flaw that can be prevented at the level of Solidity by disallowing text direction changes to flow across comments (https://github.com/ethereum/solidity/issues/10254), but I would also call this to the attention of IDE, highlighter and linter developers.
+This is a flaw that can be prevented at the level of Solidity by disallowing text direction changes to flow across comments ([issue tracker](https://github.com/ethereum/solidity/issues/10254)), but I would also call this to the attention of IDE, highlighter and linter developers.
 I am not sure how a linter would handle such a situation, but if a linter marks superfluous whitespace at the end of a line, it should certainly mark a text direction change flowing out of a comment.

 ## Honorable Mentions